Ccommiss/ft_containers/README.md

 - Prerequisites : we setted a _comp variable from the Compare ( = value_compare) object received as parameter argument.
 - In find function where prototype is Node<T>* find(T object)
  ``` _comp(object, node->_data) ```
- where _data = pair and object also.
+ where _data = pair, and T is of type pair as well.